sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 [ACCORDION-BEGIN [Step 2: ](Install a hypervisor)]

-VMware Workstation Player is a hypervisor compatible with SAP HANA Vora 1.3, developer edition.
+VMware Workstation Player is a hypervisor compatible with SAP Vora 1.3, developer edition.
 You can install any supported hypervisor, but examples in this how-to use VMware Workstation Player.

 Download VMware Workstation Player from <http://www.vmware.com>, run the installer and register when prompted.